wp-plugins/gallerylink/readme.txt

 1. Upload `gallerylink` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add a new fixed page
+1. Add a new Page
-1. Write a short code the following text field. `[gallerylink]`
+1. Write a short code.
+The following text field. `[gallerylink]`
 1. For video `[gallerylink set=movie]`.
 For music `[gallerylink set=music]`.

 == Frequently Asked Questions ==